reinvented-stuff/validate-version-action/README.md

         with:
           fetch-depth: 0

-      - name: Use latest released action
+      - name: Validate new version
         id: validate_new_version
         uses: reinvented-stuff/validate-version-action@master
         with: